oaerobert/-Basic-Python-Projects-/README.md

 # -Basic-Python-Projects-

 This repository contains beginner-friendly Python projects that demonstrate my learning journey in programming.
-Each project focuses on developing foundational skills in Python and applyting them to solve simple problems.
+Each project focuses on developing foundational skills in Python and applying them to solve simple problems.

 ## Projects Included
 ### **1. Calculator**